silverbulletmd/silverbullet/website/Documents.md

-#level/beginner

-While SilverBullet for sure is aimed at primarily text-based content, life can not fully be represented in text always.
+While SilverBullet is aimed at primarily text-based content, life can not fully be represented in text always.
 Therefore, SilverBullet supports documents.
 Documents, like [[Pages]] ultimately are — once again — just files on disk.
 Using plugs, documents of specific file types can also be viewed and edited.

 # Uploading
 To create a document, you have a few options:

-* Use the {[Upload: File]} command (especially useful on mobile devices)
+* Use the ${widgets.commandButton("Upload: File")} command (especially useful on mobile devices)
 * Drag & drop files or images onto a page
 * Copy & paste files or images onto a page